Nothin' But a Good Time: Reception and legacy

 "Nothin' But a Good Time" is widely regarded as one of Poison's best songs.
 In 2017, Billboard and OC Weekly ranked the song number nine and number four, respectively, on their lists of the ten greatest Poison tracks.
 Music critic Steve Huey of Allmusic has also stated that "Nothin' But a Good Time" became one of the bands "most widely recognized signature songs" as well as that parent album Open Up and Say...
 Ahh! wound up having "solidified the group's status as hair metal's top party band."

 TV appearances

 A 2007 Xbox commercial featured a cover version by a school choir.

 "Nothin' But a Good Time" was performed by Poison, with the cast of Rock of Ages, at the 63rd Tony Awards on June 7, 2009.
 After the performance, as the band made their way backstage, a piece of the stage scenery collapsed on Bret Michaels.

 It appears in a 2017 TV commercial for Nissan's Heisman House and ESPN, featuring Eddie George and other Heisman Trophy winners.

 It also appears in a 2022 Direct Line television advert featuring Tessa Thompson in character as Valkyrie (Marvel Comics).

+It has become popular to use in numerous shows and movies, including as Regular Show, Cobra Kai, and Off Campus.